18F/hub/_pages/qa/in-person-training.md

 ### Step four
-When your IDP is approved, you’ll get an email asking you to complete an [SF-182](https://drive.google.com/a/gsa.gov/file/d/0B9DenuU408s4ZDRHVWNMSEI2WlE/view).
+When your IDP is approved, you’ll get an email asking you to complete an [SF-182](https://drive.google.com/a/gsa.gov/file/d/0B9DenuU408s4ZDRHVWNMSEI2WlE/view) ([Salesforce online version here](https://gsa.my.salesforce.com/a2r/o)).
 Follow the link in that email to submit it for approval.

 If travel is required, add a travel expense request to the SF-182.
 If you're traveling, you'll also need to get [travel authorization](../travel/) once the SF-182 is approved.